-If you're behind on your rent, your landlord can still take action to get their property back, even if the rent arrears are included in your DRO.
+If you're behind on your rent, your landlord can still take action to evict you, even if the rent arrears are included in your DRO.
 This means you may have to continue paying these after a DRO is made.

-- magistrates court fines and confiscation orders - these are fines relating to criminal activity
+- magistrates court fines and confiscation orders relating to criminal activity

 - child support and maintenance

 - social fund loans